 Health insurance is insurance that covers the whole or a part of the risk of a person incurring medical expenses, spreading the risk over a large number of persons.
 The health insurance policy is a contract, that spells out what the insurance company will pay for and how much of the bill you will have to pay.

 If you have health insurance coverage, whether through your employer or an individual health insurance plan, it’s essential that you understand the basics of health insurance and your plan.
 Once you’ve determined the type of coverage that meets your individual or family needs, you need to choose a suitable plan structure.
+If you’re also considering a life insurance plan, visit UK based Life Cover Quotes website.

 There are two main types of health insurance coverage: employer health insurance, or an individual/family plan.